Accenture/openathon-2019-angular/lab-02/README.md

 ```

-In event-details.component.ts  import and add then input decorator to retrieve the event passed by event-list.
+In event-details.component.ts, import and add then input decorator to retrieve the event passed by event-list.

 ```javascript
 import { Component, OnInit, Input } from '@angular/core';